 Mannum Dock Museum

 The Mannum Dock Museum of River History is located on the banks of the River Murray in the historic river port town of Mannum, South Australia.
-The Museum incorporates the Paddle Steamer Marion, the PS Mayflower currently under restoration, the historic Randell Dry Dock, the Key Beam Engine, Arnold Art Gallery and the Mannum Visitor Information Centre
+The Museum incorporates the Paddle Steamer Marion, the PW Mayflower, the historic Randell Dry Dock, the Key Beam Engine, Arnold Art Gallery and the Mannum Visitor Information Centre

 The Mannum Dock Museum of River History is managed by the Mannum Dock Museum Board, a committee of the Mid Murray Council in accordance with Section 41 of the Local Government Act 1999.

 The Mannum Dock Museum also has approximately 130 volunteers who play an integral role in the day to day operations of the Museum, PS Marion and Visitor Information Centre.

 All members of the Mannum Dock Museum Board are volunteers and their role is to establish, manage and maintain the Museum.
 Members comprise: